szabgab/slides/linux-intro/intro.md

 ## Configure Virtualbox - 2
 {id: configure-virtualbox-2}

-* If you type in the name "ubuntu_17.10.1" it will setup the type to linux and the version to ubuntu 64-bit for you if not, you can do that yourself.
+* If you type in the name "ubu" it will setup the type to linux and the version to ubuntu 64-bit for you if not, you can do that yourself.

 ![step_2](img/virtualbox_2.png)